NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 ![Objects view](images/objects.jpg)

-The toolbar offers functions relevant to the currently selected view.
-The status bar at the bottom shows some useful feedback.

-## A minimap
+## The panel on the right-hand side

+### Navigator

-This shows where the boxes view is zoomed to:
+This shows a 'minimap' thumbnail image and indicates where the Boxes view is zoomed to:

 ![Minimap](images/minimap.jpg)

-## Metadata fields
+### Metadata fields

 ![Metadata](images/metadata.jpg)

+### Information

-## Some information about the loaded document
+Some information about the loaded document:

 ![Information](images/information.jpg)